A brief guide to public involvement in funding applications

 - to review the budget and costs for public involvement

-Undertaking the research - working together to:
+Undertaking the research

 - guide how the research is carried out and managed